pzhaojohnson/RNA2Drawer/README.md

 ### Pivoting Mode

-This editing mode allows you to adjust the angles of stems to arrange the layout of the structure and resolve base overlaps.
+This editing mode allows you pivot stems around their loops.
+This editing mode is useful to arranging the layout of the drawing and resolving base overlaps.

 ## Drawing Styles